Your EAM software ROI depends on one thing: whether anyone uses it.

 Randall Grogan, Sr Director of IT SAP & Financial Applications at Energy Transfer

 The adoption rate starts with what happens on day one.
 FastWork, our mobile work execution app, is native iOS and Android.
 Not a SAP Fiori screen wrapped in a mobile shell.
 The UX is built for someone wearing gloves on a factory floor or out in the field, not someone sitting at a desk.
 Randall Grogan, Sr Director of IT SAP & Financial Applications at Energy Transfer, put it this way: "You can pick it up and immediately understand how to navigate and use it."
+If you'd like to know more, you can read the full Energy Transfer success story here: How Energy Transfer mobilized SAP maintenance for 8,000+ technicians.

 That simplicity matters because it removes the biggest adoption killer: training requirements.
 When a technician can open the app and start reporting on a work order without a two-day course, you don't spend months coaxing people off paper.